Mortal Shell review - GodisaGeek.com

 August 18, 2020

 Sometimes when I close my eyes I dream of a far future world where we’ve cured all disease, eradicated war, got rid of Jedward once and for all, and games pertaining to be the next Dark Souls actually tell their stories with a little context.
 Exposition in flavour text is fine, if your world tells the rest of the tale.
-But it has become a staple of the Soulslike sun-genre to drop the player into a ready-made world and not tell them why.
+But it has become a staple of the Soulslike sub-genre to drop the player into a ready-made world and not tell them why.
 Because for some reason people think that’s what From Software do.
 Only it’s not.
 From games have a ton of story; you just have to work a little bit for it.

 Mortal Shell, on the other hand, I’m not so sure of.
 Even over a third of the way through a second playthrough, I don’t know what my avatar is, why it’s in this grim world, or why I’m doing things I’m told to do.
 Having experienced a similar feeling recently with Hellpoint, I’m just a little bit fatigued from reading item descriptions and listening to NPCs spout cryptic gothicisms, hoping it’ll be explained in a Wiki later.